 Giving money to an organization is the most common charitable donation.
 Your money is often used for program efforts and helps the organization achieve its mission.
 If you give a monetary donation, make the donation with a check or credit card, rather than with cash or by wiring money.
 This will help protect you from scams and help with your record keeping.

 Goods and Personal Property

 You can donate your car, truck, boat, or other vehicle to a charitable organization.
-Sometimes your vehicle is given to a person who needs it or for the organization’s transportation needs, but often vehicles are sold at auction and the proceeds are used for outreach and to fulfill the organization's mission.
+The organization may give your donated vehicle to a person who needs it or use vehicle for its own transportation needs.
+Most often the organization sells the vehicle at auction.
+The charity will use the proceeds for outreach and to fulfill its mission.